FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 ## 4. Command Palette

 The Command Palette makes it easy to find and use things in the App Builder.
-Open the Command Palette by clicking the search button or pressing Cmd/Ctrl + K. Search for anything, and to find out where it's used, click the right arrow – we'll show you every place.
+Open the Command Palette by clicking the search button or pressing **Cmd/Ctrl + K**.
+Search for anything, and to find out where it's used, click the right arrow – we'll show you every place.
 To directly access the item, just click on it.

 ![command-palette.avif](imgs/command-palette.avif)